Name

 Synopsis

-{ $hash
+define_cidr { $hash }

-{ name for the CIDR information
+reload_cidr { name for the CIDR information }

-} [ :ip IP address to query
+check_cidr { name for the CIDR information } [ :ip IP address to query ]

-} [ :ip IP address to query
+query_cidr { name for the CIDR information } [ :ip IP address to query ]

 Description